StephenJD/Life-For-Liberia/content/en/01_Apprentice-Training/03_Discipleship Landmarks/D2 Listen_Discipleship Landmarks_m.md

 Motto: Love one another – Go and make disciples

-Remind the group of the 4 group rules.
+(Explain the 4 group rules from the introduction: No Church, No Preaching, Answer only from the passage, Go at your own speed.)

+(If there are no Muslims, omit the Surah)

 ## Surah 4:171 Allah has no offspring